The best Black Friday 2019 deals in Australia

 Wearables

-It's the parred back version of the original Fitbit Versa, offering just the basic smartwatch functions but the same fitness tracking features.
-However, it's not been discounted this heavily before, so if you're after a great looking wearable with a superb companion apps, then this is one heck of a bargain available on only the Mulberry colour options on Amazon.
-The others come at a higher price.View Deal
+It's the parred back version of the original Fitbit Versa above, offering just the basic smartwatch functions but the same fitness tracking features.
+However, it's not been discounted this heavily before, so if you're after a great looking wearable with a superb companion apps, then this is one heck of a bargain available on the Mulberry colour option on Amazon.
+If you'd prefer one of the other colours, those are still discounted, but will set you back a few dollars more.View Deal

 Appliances

-Note: UPDATE: This Ultrabook was temporarily out of stock but there seems to be a limited quantity back on.
-So if you're keen, get a wriggle on.